PathologyDataScience/HistomicsML2/docs/data-create.rst

 Next steps
 ==========

-See how to :ref:`import HistomicsML datasets <data-import>` using the command-line and user interface.
+See how to :ref:`import HistomicsML2 datasets <data-import>` using the command-line and user interface.